Apocalypto: Plot

 While hunting in the Mesoamerican rainforest, Jaguar Paw, his father Flint Sky, and their fellow tribesmen encounter a group of refugees fleeing from war and devastation.
 Returning to their village, Flint Sky notes that the refugees are sick with fear and urges Jaguar Paw to never allow the fear to infect him.
 Later that night, the tribe gathers around an elder who tells a prophetic story about a being who is consumed by an emptiness that cannot be satisfied, despite having all the gifts of the world offered to him.
-The being will continue blindly taking until there is nothing left in the world for him to take, and the world is no more.
+The being will continue blindly taking until there is nothing left to take and the world is no more.

-The next morning, the village is attacked by Maya raiders led by Zero Wolf, and many are killed, including Flint Sky, who is killed by the sadistic raider Middle Eye.
-During the attack, Jaguar Paw hides both his pregnant wife Seven and their young son Turtles Run in an empty well before he is captured.
-Before the raiders leave one of them notices the rope leading down to the well and cuts it.
-In the aftermath, the raiders round up the surviving adults who are forced on a long march through the jungle, while the children are left to fend for themselves.
-Meanwhile, Seven and Turtles Run remain trapped in the well and they struggle to escape it.
+The next morning, the village is attacked by Maya raiders led by Zero Wolf.
+Many tribespeople are killed, including Flint Sky who dies at the hands of the sadistic Middle Eye.
+Before being captured, Jaguar Paw manages to hide his pregnant wife Seven and their young son Turtles Run in an empty well.
+One of the raiders notices the rope leading down to the well and cuts it.
+Jaguar Paw attempts to kill Middle Eye out of rage for his father's death, but is halted.
+Middle Eye gives Jaguar Paw the nickname "Almost".
+In the aftermath, the raiders force the surviving adults on a long march through the jungle, leaving the children to fend for themselves.
+Seven and Turtles Run remain trapped in the well.

 Along the way, the raiders and their captives encounter razed forests and vast fields of failed maize crops, alongside villages decimated by an unknown disease.
 They then encounter an infected little girl who prophesies the end of the Maya world.

 Arriving in the city, the captives are divided; the women are sold into slavery while the men are escorted to the top of a pyramid where they are brutally sacrificed to appease the gods.
-As Jaguar Paw is laid out on the altar, a solar eclipse occurs and the Maya take the event as an omen that the gods are satisfied, thereby sparing the remaining captives.
-However, the remaining captives are taken by the raiders to their barracks to be used as target practice; the raiders offer them freedom if they can dodge the spears thrown at them, while Zero Wolf's son Cut Rock finishes off the wounded.
+As Jaguar Paw is laid out on the altar, a solar eclipse occurs.
+Taking the event as an omen that the gods are satisfied, the Mayans spare the remaining captives.
+However, the raiders use them for target practice, offering them freedom if they can dodge the spears thrown at them.
 The first pair of runners, including Jaguar Paw's friend Blunted, are easily struck down.
-Jaguar Paw follows thereafter, and is also wounded, drawing the attention of Cut Rock.
-However, Cut Rock is then distracted by the mortally wounded Blunted, whose sacrifice allows Jaguar Paw to kill Cut Rock and escape.
+Jaguar Paw follows thereafter, and is also wounded.
+Zero Wolf's son Cut Rock approach them to deliver the killing blow.
+The mortally wounded Blunted distracts Cut Rock, allowing Jaguar Paw to kill him and escape.